Managing a Kubernetes Cluster Using Terraform

 Terraform Providers

 Terraform can interact with many cloud providers like AWS, Azure, and GCP.
-For each cloud, Terraform needs a kind of a driver to interface with the cloud API for authentication and management.
-This "driver" is called Provider.
+For each cloud, Terraform needs a driver to interface with the cloud API for authentication and management.
+This "driver" is called a Provider.

 Let's create a provider for GCP.
-Create "provider.tf" file and paste the following code:
+Create a "provider.tf" file and paste the following code:

 provider "google" {